dhessing/dhessing.github.io/_posts/2016-03-15-largest-palindrome-product.md

 ---
 layout: post
-title:  "Largest palindrome product"
+title:  Largest palindrome product
-subtitle: "Problem 4"
+subtitle: Problem 4
-category: "project-euler"
+category: Project Euler
 ---

 > A palindromic number reads the same both ways.
 The largest palindrome made from the product of two 2-digit numbers is 9009 = 91 × 99.